iDigitalFlame/ThunderStorm/docs/Quickstart.md

 you entered the correct ip/port and password and try again.

-Once you're in the Doppler command line, go ahead and issue the `profiles` command, you should see the command prefix is now looking like below:
+Once you're in the Doppler command line, go ahead and issue the `profiles` command and hit enter, you should see the command prefix is now looking like:

 ```text
  > Profiles >